 Turning Waste into Worth: Inside CoFTI’s Food Loss and Food Waste Action Lab

 When we think of food waste, most of us picture leftovers scraped off a plate.
 But the reality is far bigger and far more urgent.
-In India, nearly 40% of all food produced never makes it to a plate.
-It’s lost after harvest, during processing, in transport, on store shelves, or in our own kitchens.
+According to UN Food and Agriculture Organisation, about 1.3 billion tonnes of food, or one-third of the food produced globally is lost of wasted annually.
+Food loss and waste is what's lost after harvest, during processing, in transport, on store shelves, or in our own kitchens.

-That’s not just a waste of food — it’s a waste of the labour, water, land, and energy that went into producing it.
-And it’s a lost opportunity to nourish people in a country where undernutrition and overnutrition sit side by side.
+The invisible losses in this staggering loss also include the waste of the labour, water, land, and energy that went into producing this food.
+It's a loss of nutrients that couldve been valorised and a lost opportunity to nourish people in a country where undernutrition and overnutrition sit side by side.

 "Globally, one-third of the food produced is wasted.
 In India, that number is about 40%.
 The food that’s lost and wasted still holds a lot of nutrition.
 It can feed the undernourished, it can become functional ingredients that address health problems like diabetes and heart disease."